 Moreover, don't expect to receive any previous security deposits right away as that can take months to get to you.

-Standard practices in New York for landlords are to charge at least one month of rent for the security deposit.
+Legal restrictions in New York prohibit landlords from charging more than one month's rent for the security deposit.

 Make Sure Your Credit is in Check

 As mentioned above, you will be asked about your credit history as a prerequisite to getting the apartment.

 Don't get blindsided by not knowing what's on your credit report or how much the landlord would like to see as far as income.